 Here's the reason why Llywelyn wants new windows

 I wish everyone a Merry Christmas.
 May Santa Claus, the Christkind or whoever is responsible for the task, bring you lots of books and other presents.

 Those New 'Romans at My Backdoor'

 The series about the Kalefeld battlefield is under revision.
-An updated version representing the knowldege of autumn 2010 will appear soon.
+An updated version representing the knowldege of 2014 will appear soon.